 QUALITATIVE: For a proof of concept model, the simplest approach would be to get the firm's regional plans.
 The assumption is that each geographic region has to submit an annual plan that includes a sales forecast along with a sales & marketing budget.
 Most of these plans also include best case (e.g., +10%) and worst case (e.g., -10%) scenarios.
-These three scenarios are easily be converted into aggregate enterprise response functions by fitting curves through these points.
+These three scenarios are easily converted into aggregate enterprise response functions by fitting curves through these points.
 This provides the data required for a proof of concept model and is based on the firm's current assumptions.
-Objective is to focus on how an optimized demand-driven plan leads to better insights than the current process.